Wade Rathke

 Stephen Wade Rathke (born 1948) is a community and labor activist who founded the Association of Community Organizations for Reform Now (ACORN) in 1970 and Service Employees International Union (SEIU) Local 100 in 1980 (now United Labor Unions Local 100).
-He was ACORN's chief organizer from its founding in 1970 until June 2, 2008, and continues to organize for the international arm.
+He was ACORN's chief organizer from its founding in 1970 until June 2, 2008, and continues to be chief organizer of ACORN International and United Labor Unions Local 100.
 He is the publisher and editor-in-chief of Social Policy, a quarterly magazine for scholars and activists.
 The magazine's publishing arm has published four of his books.
-He is also a radio station manager of KABF (Little Rock), WAMF (New Orleans), and WDSV (Greenville, Mississippi).
+He is also a radio station manager of KABF (Little Rock) and WAMF (New Orleans).

 Early life and education

 Rathke was born in Laramie, Wyoming, to Edmann J. Rathke and Cornelia Ratliff Rathke.
 He and his younger brother Dale were raised in Colorado and New Orleans, Louisiana, where they attended local schools and graduated from Benjamin Franklin High School.

 Rathke attended Williams College, a private liberal arts college in Williamstown, Massachusetts, from 1966 to 1971.
 While there, Wade organized draft resistance for Students for a Democratic Society (SDS) and later organized welfare recipients in Springfield and Boston, Massachusetts for the National Welfare Rights Organization (NWRO).